muktihari/fit/cmd/fitactivity/README.md

 # FIT Activity CLI

-A program to combine multiple FIT activity files (\*.fit) and conceal its position (Lat & Long at specified distance).
+A program to combine multiple FIT (\*.fit) activity files into one continuous activity and conceal its position (Lat & Long at specified distance) for privacy.
 Available for download in [Release's Assets](https://github.com/muktihari/fit/releases).

 TLDR: [Usage](#Usage)